rentry/rentry.github.io/_events/farmhouse-film-6.md

 # Farmhouse film event: <cite>Pleasantville</cite>

+_Update (9/13):_

+We'll still show this movie (weather permitting...honestly, if it's ruined by rain, that sounds okay, too), in celebration of my cousin's birthday, and gratitude that our house is still standing.

+New date (maybe):

+- Saturday, September 26, 2020 <br>6:00 PM

 _Update (9/12):_

 We're evacuated because of wildfires in Oregon.
 We obviously cannot show this wonderful film at this time, as we wait for word on if and when we can go home.